mila-andreani/climate-change-dataset/README.md

 # Dataset description and Code

 The dataset contains annual longitudinal data concerning climate-related variables and GDP.

+Up to now the projects is structured as follows:

+- [`R/`](R): contains the scripts to re-create the the longitudinal datasets (also the stationarized version) using R starting from raw data, contained in the .zip files 'raw_data' to be unzipped before running the code.
-The folder **_'hist'_** contains historical data from 1995 to 2014 of 210 countries, whereas the folder **_'projections'_** contains annual projected data of the climate-related variables as formulated in CMIP6 from 2015 to 2100 under four different scenarios: SSP1, SSP2, SSP3, SSP5.

-The dataset contains also the stationarised version of the historical and projected dataframes.
+- [`hist/`](hist): contains historical data from 1995 to 2014 of 210 countries.
+- [`projections/`](projections): contains annual projected data of the climate-related variables as formulated in CMIP6 from 2015 to 2100 under four different scenarios: SSP1, SSP2, SSP3, SSP5.
+For each SSP there are also .zip files ('raw_data') with the original data for each country in the sample.
+The folder contain also the file _'proj_gdp.xlsx'_, with additional projections for each SSP of GDP every 5 years up to 2100.

-Two additional files are present: the _'countries_info.xlsx'_ file contains info on the ISO-3 country codes and ids used in the dataset.
-The _'proj_gdp.xlsx'_ contains additional projections of GDP every 5 years up to 2100.
+- [`countries_info.xlsx`](countries_info.xlsx): contains info on the ISO-3 country codes and ids used in the dataset.

-The code contained in the folder **_'R'_** allows to re-create the the longitudinal datasets (also the stationarized version) using R starting from raw data, contained in the .zip files 'raw_data' to be unzipped before running the code.

-The following paragraphs contain additional info on the dataset.

 ## Variables